Running a topology

 ⚠️ Every time you change platform or instance files the topology must be re-generated!

-Changes to python code typically does not require re-generate.
+Changes to python code typically doesn't require re-generate.

 Docker build